stefanocudini/leaflet-search/README.md

 What ?
 ------

-Simple Leaflet Control that search marker by attribute
+A leaflet control that search markers location by attribute, with ajax/jsonp autocomplete feature

 Tested in Leaflet 0.4.2